Scunnies/pands-project/README.md

 ![scatterplots](/images/scatterplots.png)

 Specifying a colour for each species greatly helps in interpreting these scatterplots although even without it, it would be clear that *setosa* can be easily distinguised from *versicolor* and *virginica* on all the plots.
-While *versicolor* and *virginica* can still be seen as fairly distinct from each other in most cases, particularly when colour coded, they nonetheless have some overlap with each other.
+While *versicolor* and *virginica* can still be seen as fairly distinct from each other in most cases, particularly when colour coded, they nonetheless have some slight overlap with each other or can at least be said to have a much closer correlation with each other than with *setosa*.
 The notable exception to this is the scatterplot for sepal_length and sepal_width where *versicolor* and *virginica* overlap considerably.
 Therefore, as classifiers between these two particular species, these are not as impactful or useful.

 ### Violin Plot

-I find violin plots visually better than a box plot while fulfilling a similar purpose.
-As I understand it, a violin plot is something of a cross between a box plot and a histogram in that it shows density.
+I find violin plots visually better than boxplots while fulfilling a similar purpose.
+As I understand it, a violin plot is something of a cross between a box plot and a histogram in that it shows the spread or distribution of the data.
 The density is 'mirrored' giving the plot its distinctive violin shape.
 The dot in the middle of each 'violin'  is the median value of that particular range.

 ![violinplot](/images/violinplot.png)

 For the purposes of this exercise I plotted petal length and it's clear from the plot that (once again!) *Iris setosa* differs considerably from the other two species whose violins are similar but nonetheless *Iris verginica* demonstrates a greater range in values than *Iris versicolor*.

 ### Heatmap
 A heatmap is a really powerful visualisation tool that uses colour to indicate correlation and, in my opinion, one of the most intuitive to understand.
 Each square shows the correlation between the variables on each axis.
-Correlation ranges from -1 to +1.
-Values closer to zero means there is no linear trend between the two variables.
+Correlation ranges from -1 to +1. +1 means variables are correlated, -1 they are inversely correlated and values closer to zero means there is no linear trend between the two variables.

 I used Seaborn to plot the heatmap and in order to determine the correlation I used the `.corr()` method from pandas.
 The closer to 1, the more positively correlated they variables are, and because this presents like a visual of the concept "hotter-colder" I chose reds for this heatmap.
-Also I wanted to show the value of the cells, so I passed the parameter `annot` as True.
+Also I wanted to show the value of the cells, so I passed the parameter `annot` as `True`.

 ![Heatmap](/images/heatmap.png)

 The heatmap shows that petal_length and petal_width, with a value close to 1, have a high correlation.
-Both petal_width and petal_length also show good correlation with sepal_length.
+Both petal_width and petal_length together show good correlation with sepal_length.
 Sepal_width has far less relationship with petal_width and petal_length.

 <a name="5.-summary-&-conclusion"></a>
 ## Summary & Conclusion